grafana/beyla/docs/sources/configure/options.md

 Beyla can be configured via environment variables or via a YAML configuration file that is passed with the `-config` command-line argument.
 Environment variables have priority over the properties in the configuration file.
-For example, in the following command line, the OPEN_PORT option, is used to override any open_port settings inside the config.yaml file:
+For example, in the following command line, the BEYLA_OPEN_PORT option, is used to override any open_port settings inside the config.yaml file:

 ```
-$ OPEN_PORT=8080 beyla -config /path/to/config.yaml
+$ BEYLA_OPEN_PORT=8080 beyla -config /path/to/config.yaml
 ```

 At the end of this document, there is an [example of YAML configuration file](#yaml-file-example).